adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 ## Salient features

-1. **Size of the constitution:** It is the lengthiest-ever written constitution.
+1. **Size of the Constitution:** It is the lengthiest-ever written constitution.
 This is due to it got reproduced a large portion of the *Government of India Act 1935*, constitution makers do not want to leave any doubts or issues in future, and also contains the constitutional provisions for states.
 It is also one of the most comprehensive constitutions, covering a wide range of topics such as the organization of the government, fundamental rights, directive principles of state policy, and the procedures for amending the Constitution.
 The size of the Indian Constitution reflects the diverse and complex nature of Indian society, and the need to provide for a wide range of rights and protections for citizens.
 Additionally, the Indian Constitution has been amended over 100 times since its adoption in 1950, which has added to its size and complexity.
 2. **Written constitution:** Even though the constitution is written, conventions also play a part insofar as they are in keeping with the provisions of the constitution.
 3. **Rigid-Flexible constitution:** A combination of both rigid and flexible types as some articles can be easily amended.
 At the same time, some need a special majority(*Article 368*) to amend including ratification by one-half of the state legislatures.
 4. **quasi-federal constitution:** a federal constitution with a strong unitary or pro-centre bias. federal in structure but unitary in spirit.
 Normally federal but can become unitary in emergencies.
 5. **Parliamentary system:** A parliamentary system with an elected president as nominal or constitution head.
 A parliamentary system will give a more responsible executive on the other hand a presidential system will provide a more stable executive.
 6. **A mix of parliamentary sovereignty and judicial supremacy:** The powers and functions of each body are defined and delimited in the constitution.
-So both parliament and the supreme court are supreme in their spheres.
+So both Parliament and the supreme court are supreme in their spheres.
 7. **Adult franchise:** Universal adult franchise with one man one vote
 8. **Fundamental rights:** Fundamental rights are defined and enforceable.
 Any violations can be challenged in court as defined in the law.
 But there are certain restrictions and that too is defined.
 The constitution presents a balance between the rights of the individual on the one hand and the interest of society and the needs of the state's security on the other hand.
 9. **Directive Principles of State Policy:** Inspired by the Irish constitution, DPSPs are non-enforceable socio-economic rights of the people, which are expected to guide the governance of the country.